ajw287/diffgerber/README.md

 Graphical tool to help users compare gerber files, the output from PCB CAD software

 # Setup
-This project depends on python3, pillow, tkinter & pygerber.
+This project depends on python3, pillow, tkinter, difflib & pygerber.
 The following commands are recommended:

 1. Setup a python venv
    ```bash